Association of National Parties and Organisations

-The Association of National Parties and Organizations (Note: Polish: Zespół Stronnictw i Ugrupowań Narodowych; abbriv.: ZUiSN) was a right-wing electoral alliance of the political parties in the Republic of Central Lithuania.
-Following the 1922 general elections, it held 43 seats in the Sejm of Central Lithuania, the most of all parties.
-It consisted of the Popular National Union, National People's Union, Christian National Labour Party, and Polish Nonpartisan Organization.
-It supported the incorporation of the Central Lithuania into Poland, and the transfer of the executive powers to the Legislative Sejm of Poland.
-Its leader was Witold Bańkowski.
+The Association of National Parties and Organisations (Zespół Stronnictw i Ugrupowań Narodowych, ZUiSN) was a right-wing and centre-right electoral alliance of the political parties in the Republic of Central Lithuania, a short-lived break away state in Eastern and Nothern Europe, and a puppet state of Poland.
+Following the 1922 general elections, it held 43 out of 106 seats in the Sejm of Central Lithuania.
+The Association of National Parties and Organisations consisted of the Popular National Union, National People's Union, Christian National Labour Party, and Polish Nonpartisan Organisation.
+It supported the full incorporation of the state into Poland, and the transfer of the executive powers of the parliament to the Legislative Sejm of Poland.
+Witold Bańkowski served as its leader.